SerhiiQAA/EngWordsGame/README.md

 ## 📜 License

 "All rights reserved.
-For personal use only." or a link to your LICENSE file if you created one.
+For personal use only."

 ---
 *Developed with passion by SerhiiQAA*